jinghuazhao/FM-pipeline/README.md

       --mac 50 \
       --out BMI
 ```
 where EUR.* contains the LD reference data as from [FUSION.sh](1KG/FUSION.sh) here.
-Note that only fields for SNP and p value are required.

-and for GCTA, we use
+Note that only fields for SNP and p value are required, and for GCTA, we use
 ```bash
 gunzip -c BMI.sumstats.gz | \
 awk '{gsub(/\t/," ");print}' > BMI.ma